 The Dracut Basketball Program is only open to Dracut residents.
 There are no exceptions.
 If residency of a player is called into question, written certification of town residence must be provided to the board.
 If it is found that a player has participated in the league while living outside of Dracut, the matter will be turned over to the Board for investigation.
 Further, the team on which he played, may have to forfeit those games in which that player participated, and further disciplinary actions may be taken against the coach of his team if deemed necessary.

-Participation at the Clinic, Junior, Senior, or High School League is based on grade level, not age.
+Participation at the Clinic, Junior, or Senior League is based on grade level, not age.
 The board has the authority to make exceptions for players with skills not equivalent to their level for safety concerns.
 The Travel League is also determined by grade level, however, an age cap is set according to the rules set forth by the Merrimack Valley Youth Basketball League.

 Clinic Program (Boys: Grades 2-4, Girls: Grades 1-2)